1896 Major League Baseball season: Schedule

 Opening Day took place on April 16 featuring all twelve teams.
 The final day of the season was on September 26, featuring ten teams.
 The Temple Cup took place between October 2 and October 8.

+Tripleheader

+The 1896 season featured an extremely rare tripleheader—the second of three in National League and major-league history, having previously occurred only in 1890—when the Baltimore Orioles hosted the Louisville Colonels on September 7 for three games.
+The Orioles swept the Colonels.

 Rule changes

 The 1896 season saw the following rule changes: